jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Such is the fate for anyone losing the game of civilization.

-The Traitorous Eight and their followers are heroes because they went beyond inventing technology.
+Paul Baran, the Traitorous Eight, and their followers are heroes because they went beyond inventing technology.
 They merged new technology with a new culture of collaboration to kickstart the Internet Age.
-They started a classic story about problem solving.
+They started a classic story about problem-solving.

 Now it's your turn.

 When we hold our medical records, work portfolios, and other levers of powers in our hands, we'll finish what the Traitorous Eight started, and upgrade to the Internet Age.

-All we need to reach this new and glorious age is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
+All we need to reach the future is the click of a new set of ideals of right and wrong, good and bad, in science, art, morals, politics, and economics.
 Only a modern ruling philosophy will unite Main Street to see the big picture.

 <div style='position:relative; padding-bottom:calc(32.25% + 44px)'><iframe src='https://gfycat.com/ifr/RichThreadbareDegu' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>